Indiana University Bloomington: Lilly Library

 Within the Lilly Library is the Ruth E. Adomeit collection of miniature books, one of the world's largest.
-Among the collection are rare miniature books such as "From Morn Till Eve", a miniature book that presents biblical quotations in a devotional form, with one phrase for each morning and evening of a month.
-The Online Computer Library Center (OCLC) had listed that, "the only known copy as being in the collection of famed miniature book collector Ruth E. Adomeit", which is now in the Lilly Library.
+In the collection are rare miniature books such as From Morn Till Eve, which presents biblical quotations in a devotional form, with one phrase for each morning and evening of a month.
+The Online Computer Library Center (OCLC) had stated that "the only known copy [was] in the collection of famed miniature book collector Ruth E. Adomeit"; it is now in the Lilly Library.